flinguenheld/rusty_chew/README.md

     - Record
         - Press `KC::DynMacRecord`
         - Then another key which will be used to create an entry in the macro dictionary
-        - Now all pressed key are recorded with their modifiers
+        - Now all pressed key are recorded with its modifiers
         - Press `KC::DynMacRecord` again to end up the record
     - Launch
         - Press `KC::DynMacGo`
         - Then the key which was used to record the macro